 Raised bed gardens are by far the most attractive gardens.
 They are structured and defined by having distinct pathways and growing areas.
 You can also have them made out of wood, stone, steel, or brick to fit your personal preferences.

-#8 Less seeds and plants with high productivity
+#8 Fewer seeds and plants with high productivity

 Contrary to conventional gardening, raised bed gardening applies high-density planting.
-This is a technique that uses planting spaces more efficiently to increase the yield.
-Since the soil is already full of nutrients and has the right texture, the plants are going to grow just right.
+This technique uses planting spaces more efficiently to increase the yield.
+In addition, since the soil is full of nutrients and has the right texture, the plants will grow just right.
 As a result, you will use fewer seeds and more diverse plants than conventional gardening methods.

 # 9 Help with pest control

 You might be wondering: “how would raised beds keep pests away from the garden?”
 Well, maybe not all pests but a few.
 High-raised beds prevent rabbits and opossums from munching on your greens.
-Having a steel fabric at the bottom of the bed blocks underground rodents from digging it up.
+In addition, having a steel fabric at the bottom of the bed blocks underground rodents from digging it up.

-At last, raised beds are a great option for homeowners with a small growing space.
-For those who have land and are ready to work hard on it, conventional gardening is more cost-effective.
+At last, raised beds are an excellent option for homeowners with a small growing space.